San Francisco Age Discrimination Lawyer Serving the Bay Area

 What is Age Discrimination?

 If you are over 40 years old and you have experienced harassment, rejection for a promotion, demotion, lower wages, denial of benefits, termination or layoffs, you may have been discriminated against because of your age.
-Bay Area Employment Lawyers Rand L. Stephens and Richard Koss work to fight against age discrimination where it is found or to defend employers who have been unfairly accused.
+Age discrimination lawyers Rand L. Stephens and Richard Koss work to fight against age discrimination where it is found or to defend employers who have been unfairly accused.

 Age Discrimination in Employment Act